Disclosure: This post is in partnership with WORX. As always, opinions are all my own.

 Recently we decided to do more DIY projects around the house.
 We’ve lived in our current house for just over a year, and I still don’t feel like it’s as “homey” as I’d like.
 We painted our living room and kitchen, and the next step was trying to cozy the house up a bit more and make it really feel like ours.

 I love photos and I have always tried to take photos of my kids as much as I can.
 After losing my mom and grandparents (when I was 16 and 19) I realized how few photos I have of them and basically none of us together.
 I don’t want that for my kids so I try to take as many photos as possible!
 I just don’t have many in my current living room, that needed to change.
 I love displaying photos, and as I’ve been only getting better at taking photos I want to display that as well.

 I’m tired of wasting money buying cheaply made shelving.
 We’ve moved a few times and although we are locked into where we live for at least another 5 years, I change my mind often and like moving rooms around, so if I change my mind I want to be able to move the shelves easily, and without issue.
 I haven’t found store-bought shelving that has not ruined our walls, or the shelves when I want to move them.
 So, I decided we’d make our own!
+I’ve previously made my own picture frames before, with the help of a hot glue gun for woodworking, so I have some knowledge when it comes to working with wood.
 I want to do more DIY so why not start with a smaller, easier project?